sjacob2019/Credit-Card-Fraud-Detection/README.md

 ### GMM

-For GMM we analyzed and looked at several statistics: the accuracy and recall of GMM while increasing the number of features, and the silhouette and Fowlkes Mallows scores of each of our K-folds when including all features.
+For GMM we analyzed and looked at several statistics: the accuracy and recall of GMM while increasing the number of features, and the silhouette and Fowlkes Mallows scores of each number of features.

 Prior to discussing the trends we noticed, we will showcase an example of the data obtained.